 Founded in 1999 through the initiative of Dr. Robert Lawrence and Lee Bone, RN, MPH, at Johns Hopkins University Bloomberg School of Public Health, the Baltimore Schweitzer Fellows Program is currently hosted at the University of Maryland, Baltimore.
 It is a partnership program with the University of Maryland and Johns Hopkins University that provides graduate students in health and human service schools (including the Schools of Medicine, Nursing, Public Health, Social Work, Dentistry, Pharmacy, and Law) with a unique leadership development and community service opportunity.

 Since the program’s inception, Schweitzer Fellows in Baltimore—competitively chosen from health-focused graduate student applicants in a variety of fields—have worked tirelessly to address health disparities and the social determinants of health throughout the greater Baltimore area.

-To read more about what being a Schweitzer Fellow in Baltimore entails and to find out how to apply, please visit our application page.
+To read more about what being a Schweitzer Fellow in Baltimore entails and to find out how to apply, please visit our application information page.
 The Baltimore Schweitzer Fellows Program is funded entirely by charitable donations and grants.
 Make a gift, make a difference!

 Since 1999, more than 225 Schweitzer Fellows have provided over 45,000 hours of service to Baltimore’s most vulnerable communities.
 Partnering with area community-based organizations, these Fellows have addressed a wide variety of unmet health needs by creating and carrying out yearlong projects with direct service at their core.
 Examples include the following initiatives: